 Frequently Asked Questions

-Excel Power Query is a tool that allows you to import, connect, and transform data from various sources in Excel.
+Excel Power Query is a tool that enables you to import, connect, and transform data from various sources in Excel.
 It can help you handle large datasets and improve performance by automating data transformation tasks, enabling data refresh, cleaning, reshaping, and merging data.
-You can also load the data model for analysis and reporting and use the M code for query customisation.

 Power Query facilitates data modelling and shaping for better visualisation in Excel by allowing you to connect to various data sources and import the data you need.
 Providing a user-friendly interface to transform, clean, and reshape your data.
-It also enables you to create relationships between your tables and load them into the data model.
+Additionally, it enables users to build relationships between tables and load them into the data model.

 The Knowledge Academy’s Knowledge Pass, a prepaid voucher, adds another layer of flexibility, allowing course bookings over a 12-month period.
 Join us on a journey where education knows no bounds.